Centre for Forensic Neuroscience

 Can a polygraph examination prove innocence?

-No. A polygraph examination does not prove innocence or guilt.
-Results are probabilistic and should be interpreted alongside legal advice, the available evidence and any relevant safeguarding considerations.
-The examination may provide additional information, but it is not conclusive proof.
+No. A polygraph examination does not prove innocence or guilt and does not establish factual truth.
+Examination findings are probabilistic and should be interpreted alongside legal advice, the available evidence and any relevant safeguarding considerations.
+The examination may provide additional investigative information, but it should not be treated as conclusive or determinative.

 Is the examination confidential?